top of page

 This helps explain why people remain convinced gluten is to blame even when blinded studies show otherwise.
 Symptoms are real, but the mechanism is often driven by expectation rather than gluten.

-So what else could explain why some people feel better after going gluten-free?
-Such a change in the diet also reduces high-FODMAP foods and ultra-processed products, encourages mindful eating and offers a sense of control.
-All these can improve our wellbeing.
+So, what else could explain why some people feel better after going gluten-free?
+Such a change in diet also reduces high-FODMAP foods and ultra-processed products.
+It encourages mindful eating and offers a sense of control.
+All these factors can improve our well-being.

 There’s also a cost to going gluten-free unnecessarily.
-Gluten-free foods are, on average, 139% more expensive , yes, One Hundred and Thirty Nine, than standard ones.
+Gluten-free foods are, on average, 139% more expensive than standard ones.
 They are also often lower in fibre and key nutrients.

-Avoiding gluten long term can also reduce diversity in your diet, alter your gut microbes and reinforce anxiety about eating.
+Avoiding gluten long-term can reduce diversity in your diet, alter your gut microbes, and reinforce anxiety about eating.

 This approach keeps restriction targeted and temporary, avoiding unnecessary long-term exclusion of gluten.